Helping-Hand-LLC/staft/README.md

     - org_id is not valid mongoose ObjectId
     - organization does not exist
     - worker does not have admin level access
+    - database connection errors
+    - workerEmail does not exist as a registered user
+    - workerEmail user has not completed their profile
+    - workerEmail user is already assigned to another organization
+    - attempting to add worker to public organization

 - `DELETE /organizations/:org_id`